Introduction

 The eligibility criteria for ECBA (Entry Certificate in Business Analysis) certification are as follows:

-CCBA (Certification of Capability in Business Analysis) is a level 2 professional certification that enables Business Analysis Practitioners to get formal recognition for their skills and expertise.
-This certification allows Business Analysts to show their ability to take bigger responsibilities.
-This certification is also based on The BABOK (Business Analysis Body of Knowledge) Guide.
+CCBA (Certification of Capability in Business Analysis) is a level 2 professional certification that enables Business Analysis Practitioners to gain formal recognition for their skills and expertise.
+This certification allows Business Analysts to demonstrate their capability to take on greater responsibilities within an organization.
+Based on The BABOK (Business Analysis Body of Knowledge) Guide, the CCBA is a valuable step for professionals pursuing a Business Analysis Online Certification to advance their careers and validate their proficiency in core BA practices.

 To earn CCBA (Certification of Capability in Business Analysis), a Business Analyst has to be knowledgeable in six areas defined by The BABOK (Business Analysis Body of Knowledge) Guide.